Safety

 Summer Safety – Drowning Prevention

-It’s officially summertime, which means the temperatures are climbing and we are all looking for ways to cool off.
+In summertime the temperatures climb high and we are all looking for ways to cool off.
 Swimming and water activities are common ways to keep cool and have fun during the summer months, but they are not without risk to our children.
 After birth defects, drowning is the #1 cause of death in children ages 1-4 years.
 Teens aged 15-19 years are also at a higher risk.

 In the US, an average of 12 children die every week from drowning!